If Python does not have a ternary

 This allows short-circuiting because

-when condition is true only a is
+is true only a

-evaluated and b is not evaluated at all, but when
+is not evaluated at all, but when

-condition is false only b is evaluated
+is false only b

-and a is not evaluated at
+is not evaluated at

 all.